Is my organization eligible to apply?

 If my organization’s idea is declined, will MFH provide us with reasons for the decision?

 Yes.
-You will receive the reasons for the denial in an email correspondence.
+You will receive the reasons for the declination in an email correspondence.
 You may contact the MFH staff person identified in the email for additional clarification if necessary.